grasparv/go-chromecast/README.md

 # Chromecast

 Implements a basic number of the google chromecast commands.
 Other than the basic commands, it also allows you to play media files from your computer either individually or in a playlist; the `playlist` command will look at all the files in a folder and play them sorted by numerically.
+The command `shuffle` will play the files in a directory in a random order.

 ## Media Content Playable